Please note: WE ARE NOT DISPURSING FUNDS AT THIS TIME. We are a startup currently seeking funding.

 We are a registered charity authorized to solicit funds on behalf of individuals who cannot afford a dignified service nor announcements thereof.
 We help with Funeral Costs.
-Note that we were planing an awareness walk for Spring 2020, but due to coronavirus concerns the idea will revisited in the Fall of 2020.
+We had originally planned an awareness walk for Spring 2020, but due to coronavirus concerns the idea is on hold, but not permanently.

 Life gets more difficult when we feel the loss of a family member or dear friend who is no longer with us.
 Though this may be difficult to bear, there are people that cannot afford a proper and burial for someone they deeply care for.
 You can help them lift that burden by donating to Funeral Aid Corporation.